Last updated on January 20th, 2024 at 03:19 am

 Love and Redemption Synopsis

-Xuan Ji and Si Feng (with a new mask) meet again four years later.
-They go on a journey to help Xuan Ji recover her six senses and get involved with the three realms: demon, mortal, and heavenly.
+Together with friends, they go on a journey to help Xuan Ji recover her six senses and get involved with the three realms: demon, mortal, and heavenly.

 Our Male Lead – Yu Si Feng